sepehrmdn77/mirasys-assignment/README.md

   --branch=main
 ```
 The GitOps process will deploy an storage system using **longhorn**, and a complete monitoring stack using **kube-prometheus-stack**.
-The monitoring stack can be modified via accessing prometheus and it visuallize common metrics such as kubeapi, etc.
+The monitoring stack can be modified via accessing the Prometheus, and it gathers common metrics such as kubeapi, etc.

-The Visuallization panel can be accessed via command below:
+The Visualization panel can be accessed using command below:
 ``` bash
 kubectl -n monitoring port-forward svc kube-prometheus-stack-grafana 3000:80
 ```
-## How to Reproduce the Full Cluster - breif
+## How to Reproduce the Full Cluster - brief steps
 ``` text
 1. Clone repo